microsoft/bond/README.md

     make
     sudo make install

-Alternatively you can generate XCode project by passing `-G Xcode` option to
+Alternatively, you can generate XCode project by passing `-G Xcode` option to
 cmake:

     cmake -G Xcode ..